hcrlab/access_teleop/access_teleop/README.md

 ## Ngrok Setup
 Settings for ngrok are specified in `.../.ngrok2/ngrok.yml`.
 You can do `$ locate ngrok.yml` to find the file location.

+The configurations that works on Ubuntu 14.04 is [here](./files/ngrok_setup.txt).

 See [Ngrok documentation](https://ngrok.com/docs) for details.
 The [configuration section](https://ngrok.com/docs#config) has details on how to write the configuration file.

 These are two other useful links for Apache setup:
 * [Changing apache2 document root in ubuntu 14.x](https://julienrenaux.fr/2015/04/06/changing-apache2-document-root-in-ubuntu-14-x/)